 II.
 The Response of Jesus to the Gadarene Demoniac (6-13)

 exp.: the very 1st thing Jesus says to the man is; rd v 8; immediately Jesus recognizes the work of the devil – so Jesus goes to work right away!
-Really, this is not cumbersome work for God.
+Two thoughts: 1) I wish I had that type of spiritual discernment.
+I tend to be gullible.
+2) I said Jesus goes to work right away… really, this is not cumbersome work for God.

-- Legion vs. Christ; A Heavy Weight Fight like Frazier and Ali; Thousands of demons vs. Christ.
+- Legion vs. Christ; We might think: this is A Heavy Weight Fight like Frazier and Ali, Like Tyson and Holmes; Thousands of demons vs. Christ.
 But really this is No contest.
 No battle.
 Jesus doesn’t even need to break a sweat!
-Something to note:
+Here is something to note:

-- Each time we see their encounter in Mark, they accurately identify Christ for who he is.
+- Each time we see a demonic encounter in Mark, they accurately identify Christ for who he is.

-- Jesus asks the unclean spirit his name.
+- Jesus asks the unclean spirit his name in v9.
 Some say this is how you gain mastery over the demon.
 I don’t know about that.
 I fear if I did that, they’d say: Jesus we know, Paul we know, But who are you!
-This would be a great discussion for your class: Is there a difference between demon possession and mental illness.
+This would be a great discussion for WEBS: Is there a difference between demon possession and mental illness.
 BTW: Jesus heals them both if he desires.
 And that is just what he does here…

-- Christ sets the man free; however, the pigs meet a destructive fate; rd v 12-13;
+- Christ sets the man free in v 10-13; however, the pigs meet a destructive fate (which again, is their goal, their purpose – to steal, to kill and to destroy! rd v 12-13;

-app.: Daniel Akin, president of SEBTS: the event demonstrates that God cares more for man whom He created in His image and recreates in salvation, than he does for animals which do not bear his image.
+app.: Daniel Akin, president of SEBTS says of what Christ does in this passage: the event demonstrates that God cares more for man whom He created in His image and recreates in salvation, than he does for animals which do not bear his image.
 Satan is a murderer of human beings, but Jesus is their Savior.

 app.: It appears to me in Revelation, that all things end in a moment.
 There is fighting, battles, killing.
 The enemy is doing all he can, and then, boom!
 It all ends.
 Jesus just speaks.